-Ethers such as diethyl ether dissolve a wide variety of organic compounds of polar and non polar origin.
-In diethyl ether, non polar compounds are usually more soluble than alcohols because ethers do not have a hydrogen bonding network that needs to be broken up to dissolve the solute.
+Ethers such as diethyl ether dissolve a wide variety of organic compounds of polar and non-polar origin.
+In diethyl ether, non-polar compounds are usually more soluble than alcohols because ethers do not have a hydrogen bonding network that needs to be broken up to dissolve the solute.

 Is diethyl ether the same as ether?

-Ethyl ether, also known as diethyl ether, well-known anesthetic, generally referred to as simply ether, an organic compound belonging to a large group of compounds called ether; its molecular structure consists of two ethyl groups connected by an oxygen atom, as in C2H5OC2H5.
+Ethyl ether, also known as diethyl ether, well-known anaesthetic, generally referred to as simply ether, an organic compound belonging to a large group of compounds called ether; its molecular structure consists of two ethyl groups connected by an oxygen atom, as in C2H5OC2H5.

 What happens if you inhale diethyl ether?